s4njk4n/XDC_FieldMedic/README.md

 ![XDC FieldMedic Banner](XDC_FieldMedic.jpg)

 This Bash script that keeps an eye on XDC masternode RPC endpoints.
 It pings them regularly, spots if something's off (eg. errors or too much lag) and then SSHes in to reboot the server if needed.
-Sends notifications via ntfy.sh to 2 channels as well so whoever needs to know is in the loop.
+Sends iOs/Android notifications via ntfy.sh to 2 channels as well so whoever needs to know is in the loop.
 I built it to cut down on manual babysitting for my RPCs, and figured others might find it handy.
 Still tweaking it, so follow me [@s4njk4n](https://x.com/s4njk4n) on X if you want updates.

 ## What It Does

 XDC FieldMedic reads a CSV list of your nodes, checks their RPCs every few minutes (you set the interval), and if one's acting up, it tries rebooting the server up to 3 times.
 After each reboot, it waits a bit and checks again.
 If it fixes it, great!
-It then sends a "fixed" note.
+It then sends your iOs/Android device a "fixed" note.
 If not, it flags it for manual fix and stops trying.
 Also does daily "all good" pings at 8 AM AEST and logs everything.
 Logs are trimmed of old information after 48 hours.

 ## Features